 This is not a drop-off type of activity.
-We expect all youth be accompanied a registered adult leader or parent/guardian.
-And BSA two-deep leadership requirements apply for youth not accompanied by their parent/guardian.
+We expect all youth be accompanied by a registered adult leader or parent/guardian.
+And the BSA "two-deep" leadership requirements apply for youth not accompanied by their parent/guardian.
 Further, Scouting operates on the buddy system.
 No youth orienteers alone.

 - I lost something at Scout-O!
 Is there a lost-and-found?

 During the event, you can check at Registration for found items.